DRIgnazGortngschirl/etc-mempool-whale-watcher/README.md

-# eth-mempool-whale-watcher
+# ETC-mempool-whale-watcher

 ![Screenshot](https://i.ibb.co/Js6fSFC/2021-07-23-011128-903x402-scrot.png)

-listen for large ETH movements in the mempool.
+listen for large ETC movements in the mempool.

-This task will monitor pending transactions and report all movements of ETH over a given threshold.
+This task will monitor pending transactions and report all movements of ETC over a given threshold.
-I built this as a way to play around with geth but it may be useful as a tool for certain MEV strategies or for analytics.
+I built this as a way to play around with gETC but it may be useful as a tool for certain MEV strategies or for analytics.

 ## Usage
-### docker
+### Docker
-create a .env file in the root directory and set ```NODE_URL``` to a websocket enabed geth node url. (example: wss://eth-mainnet.alchemyapi.io/)
+create a .env file in the root directory and set ```NODE_URL``` to a websocket enabed gETC node url. (example: wss://api-gETC-at.etc-network.info)

 Then run
 ```